-External evaluation of the entire project will be conducted by two independent experts (to be agreed).
-They will produce mid-term evaluation and final evaluation reports.
+External evaluation of the entire project was to be conducted by two independent experts (to be agreed).
+However this element of the original project plan was not funded..

 Monitoring of the project will be implemented by National Erasmus+ Offices and EACEA according to their schedule of projects' monitoring process.